oasisprotocol/old-docs/src/operators/architectural-overview.md

 ![Transaction Processing](./operator_images/web3_diagram_v2.png)

 In the figure above, we see the flow of transactions in each committee.
-The details of each committee is best described in our [blockchain paper](https://www.oasislabs.com/whitepaper), but we provide this section here as a high level introduction.
+The details of each committee is best described in our [research paper](https://www.oasis-protocol.org/researchpapers), but we provide this section here as a high level introduction.
 It should be noted that some aspects of the system are yet to be completed.
 So the testnet that you might deploy in the [Quick Start Guide](./quick-start.md) won't yet function as it is described here.